federicotdn/verb/README.md

 ### Body Lines starting with `*`

-You may have noticed that because headings start with `*`, you cannot include lines starting with `*` in your request bodies, because Verb will interpret them as a new heading.
+You may have noticed that because headings start with `*`, you cannot include lines starting with `*` in your request bodies, because Org will interpret them as a new heading.
 To get around this, you can prefix request body lines starting with `*` with an empty code tag, `{{}}`.
 The empty code tag will evaluate to the empty string, so it won't modify the content of your request body.
 Following from our previous example, we can add a new level 2 heading:

 ```
 ** Upload file to user storage